 I took the S-Bahn at Neustadt station around 8.30 am to Meissen-Triebischtal station.
 You’ll first pass Meissen station and Meissen-Altstadt station, so don’t get out too soon.
 Meissen-Triebischtal is the closest stop to get to the Meissen Porcelain Museum.

-Someone from Dresden Marketing recommended me to go there and I have to say I went because I was curious about the production of porcelain, but up until now I’ve always thought that all porcelain was kitch.
+Someone from Dresden Marketing recommended me to go there and I have to say I went because I was curious about the production of porcelain, but up until now, I’ve always thought that all porcelain was kitsch.

 Boy, was I wrong!